shubhamkakirde99/slash-phase5/README.md

 * Multi-Platform Integration: Expand the platform's capabilities by incorporating search results from various e-commerce platforms such as Etsy, Dick's Sporting Goods, and more.
 This will provide users with optimized outcomes from a diverse selection of online vendors.

-* Highlight Cheapest Product: Highlight the most affordable product in the result table and display it separately for an easier user experience.
-This feature can help users quickly identify the best deals.

 * Social Media Login: Add support for different methods of login, such as Gmail, Facebook, or other social media accounts, to provide users with convenient and secure login options.

 * Price Chart Visualization: Introduce a visual representation of price trends for products.
 This feature can help users understand historical price changes and make more informed purchasing decisions.